wong80/Test-Automation-Knowledge-Assistant/README.md

 1. **Ingestion** scrapes documentation HTML, splits it by section heading into chunks, builds two search indices (keyword TF-IDF via `minsearch`, vector embeddings via `sentence-transformers`)
 2. **User query** enters the app → optionally rewritten for better matching → searched via hybrid (keyword + vector with RRF fusion) → optionally reranked by a cross-encoder
-3. **Top chunks** are fed into a prompt with the user's question → OpenAI GPT-4o-mini generates an answer citing source URLs
+3. **Top chunks** are fed into a prompt with the user's question → the configured LLM (litellm, selected via `LLM_MODEL` — OpenAI, Anthropic, or local Ollama) generates an answer citing source URLs
 4. **Answer** is displayed in Streamlit with metadata (response time, model, relevance score) and thumbs up/down feedback
 5. **Every interaction** is logged to PostgreSQL → Grafana dashboard visualizes usage, cost, relevance, and feedback